Working with Mission East

 Mission East employees are like a big family, we are passionate, we are committed, we are united by our core values, we operate in teams and support each other, we are open for input and improvement, we want everybody to contribute to achieving our goals.

 Mission East is an equal opportunities employer and has a diverse workforce recruited on the basis of ability.
 Mission East does not discriminate on the grounds of gender, marital status, race, ethnic or national origin, sexual orientation, age, disability, religion, or belief.

 Mission East strongly encourages people from vulnerable or underrepresented groups to apply for positions for which they match the selection criteria.

 Mission East takes seriously its mission to assist the most vulnerable and is committed to the Do No Harm principle in all areas of its work.
-This includes measures to ensure the safeguarding of children in our activities.
-Mission East has a Child Safeguarding Policy which all employees commit to.
+This includes measures to ensure the safeguarding of children and vulnerable individuals in our activities.
+All employees are required to sign Mission East’s Code of Conduct.
+Mission East has a Child Safeguarding policy and an Accountability, Safeguarding and Prevention of Sexual Harassment, Exploitation and Abuse Policy which all employees commit to.

 Meet some current and former staff members

 Mission East recognises that organisational achievements are the result of great people involved.
 Here some current and former staff members relate their experience of working with us.